DragonRidersUnite/book/src/11-scenes.md

 ## What's Next

-For all intents and purposes our game is done!
+For all intents and purposes, our game is done!
 You can start it, play it, and replay it.
 All that's left to do is release it so that the world (or at the very least our friends) can play it.